Pennsylvania Route 741: Route description

-PA 741 begins at an arbitrary point along Rohrerstown Road north of an intersection with Commercial Avenue in East Hempfield Township in Lancaster County, with Rohrerstown Road continuing north towards the borough of East Petersburg past the terminus of PA 741.
+PA 741 begins at an arbitrary point along Rohrerstown Road north of an intersection with Commercial Avenue in East Hempfield Township in Lancaster County, with Rohrerstown Road continuing north as a local road toward the borough of East Petersburg past the terminus of PA 741.
 From this point, PA 741 heads south as a three-lane road with a center left-turn lane that is locally maintained, passing through industrial parks.
 The route continues to an interchange with PA 283, at which point it becomes state-maintained.
 The road crosses the Little Conestoga Creek into Manheim Township after PA 283.
 The route becomes two lanes again and turns east prior to turning southwest and crossing the Little Conestoga Creek back into East Hempfield Township.
 At this point, PA 741 becomes McGovernville Road and comes to a bridge over Norfolk Southern's Lititz Secondary and Amtrak's Keystone Corridor railroad lines.
 The road passes a mix of homes and woods as it comes to the Harrisburg Pike intersection, where it makes a turn to the south onto Rohrerstown Road, a three lane road with a center left-turn lane.
 PA 741 passes homes to the west and a branch of Lancaster General Hospital to the east prior to coming to the US 30 interchange.
 In the area of the interchange, PA 741 is briefly a divided highway.
 Following US 30, the route becomes a two-lane undivided road and passes residences prior to crossing Norfolk Southern's Columbia Secondary railroad line at-grade and entering the residential and commercial community of Rohrerstown.
 Here, PA 741 crosses PA 23.
 After leaving Rohrerstown, the road passes a mix of farms and businesses prior to an intersection with PA 462.

 After this intersection, PA 741 enters Manor Township and becomes Millersville Road, passing farm fields to the west and suburban residential neighborhoods to the east.
 Farther south, the road enters areas of woods and homes, making a turn to the southeast and crossing Little Conestoga Creek.
 The road briefly forms the border between Manor Township to the southwest and the borough of Millersville to the northeast prior to fully entering Millersville and crossing PA 999, at which point the road passes businesses.
 Following this intersection, PA 741 heads through farmland before passing a few homes.
 At the Wabank Road intersection, the road enters Lancaster Township and passes a mix of homes and farms before crossing the Conestoga River.
 At this point, PA 741 continues into Pequea Township and runs through agricultural areas prior to entering the residential community of New Danville.
 Here, the route intersects PA 324 and forms a concurrency with that route, heading south on Marticville Road out of New Danville.
 PA 741 splits from PA 324 by turning east onto Long Lane, passing more farmland and crossing into West Lampeter Township.